Are you an artist and looking to better understand the white pigments?

 Titanium, Zinc, Flake, and Cremnitz whites are usually safflower oil based.

-Underpainting White and Foundation White are formulated with linseed oil and are better for underpainting and extensive layering because of the quicker drying time of the oil.
+- Are formulated with linseed oil and are better for underpainting and extensive layering because of the quicker drying time of the oil.